Dgilmore-CF/cf-browser-rdp-builder/README.md

 ## What the Script Creates

-For each user in the AD OU, the script creates:
+For each user in the AD group, the script creates:

 ### 1. Tunnel CIDR Route
 - **Network**: `{resolved-ip}/32`